AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 A namespace consists of the following components:

 * **Display name**: The user-friendly name for a given namespace.
-* **Identity symbo**l: A code used internally by Identity Service to represent a namespace.
+* **Identity symbol**: A code used internally by Identity Service to represent a namespace.
 * **Identity type**: The classification of a given namespace.
 * **Description**: (Optional) Any supplemental information that you can provide regarding a given namespace.